Our alumni are working in the industry. Here are some highlights of a few of them:

 Morgan Yachinich (theatre minor, 2016) moved to New York after graduation where she works as a production assistant (alongside 2016 grad Jacob Schott) for Distinguished Concerts International New York which works in venues like Carnegie Hall.
 She has stage managed and worked as a lighting board operator Off-Broadway and Off-Off Broadway.
 Jacob and Morgan also started their own improv group – The Downtowners – and Morgan frequently works with Jacob at Culture Project.

-Katie (Braun) Zakkak (2013) completed an MA in Theatre Education at NYU’s Steinhardt School in 2016.
+Katie (Braun) Zakkak (2013)completed an MA in Theatre Education at NYU’s Steinhardt School in 2016 and is now a drama teacher in the Dehesa School District in El Cajon, CA.